juliuspleunes4/cutie/README.md

 # Privacy-Focused Offline AI Chat Program

-Welcome to our Privacy-Focused Offline AI Chat Program! 🎉 This project is designed to provide a secure and private chatting experience by running entirely on-device without relying on external servers. 🔒
+Welcome to *cutie*!
+A fully privacy-focused offline AI chat program! 🎉 This project is designed to provide a secure and private chatting experience by running entirely on-device without relying on external servers. 🔒

 ## Features